#Superchange your i18n dev workflow

 #2.
 Decide on a syntax matcher

 You should continue with installing a syntax matcher.
-There are multiple syntax matcher available like:
+There are multiple syntax matcher available:

 #Requirements: